Ashylin/student_expense_tracker/README.md

 -Ready for Power BI dashboards

 ## Note
--This project was originally built using Google sheets,a blank sheet link is available on LinkedIn for interactive use -The uploaded Excel file is a sample dataset downloaded version for reference and Power BI dashboard creation.
+-This project was originally built using Google sheets,a blank sheet link is available on LinkedIn post for interactive use -The uploaded Excel file is a sample dataset downloaded version for reference and Power BI dashboard creation.